What’s new on Netflix? Best movies and TV shows released daily - TheNewsTrace

 Tuesday 18th February: Dragon Quest: Your Story

-Animated movie based mostly on the fifth recreation within the standard online game sequence, which sees a younger adventurer getting down to discover the hero who can save his mom’s life.
+Animated movie primarily based on the fifth sport within the fashionable online game sequence, which sees a younger adventurer getting down to discover the hero who can save his mom’s life.
 Watch on Netflix

 Monday 17th February: The Increasing Universe of Ashley Garcia